cloudyluna/StardewValleyMods/DropSeedsAfterEating/README.md

 ## Compatibility

-If you found this mod behaving weirdly or being incompatible with other mods, please report it in the `Bug` or `Discussion` page on Nexusmods site so other users will be aware of such potential issues in the future.
+If you found this mod behaving weirdly or being incompatible with other mods, please report it in the `Bug` or `Posts` page on this mode page site (Nexusmods) so other users will be aware of such potential issues in the future.

+### Compatible with multiplayer?

+Untested.

 ### Compatible with